Kai Schwertfeger

 Kai Schwertfeger (born 8 September 1988) is a German former professional footballer who played as a defensive midfielder.

 Career

-Schwertfeger began his career with the youth team of Mettmanner SC and signed in summer 1997 an youth contract for Fortuna Düsseldorf.
+Schwertfeger began his career with the youth team of Mettmanner SC and signed a youth contract in summer 1997 for Fortuna Düsseldorf.
 He made his professional debut for Fortuna Düsseldorf on 13 May 2008 in the Regionalliga Nord against VfL Wolfsburg II.